triplepoint/kixeye_challenge/README.md

 ### Setup Composer
-In a production environment, we want the autoloader as optimized as possible, and the development dependnecies to not be present.
-This command will call composerwith the more efficient classmap autoloader and without the testing dev dependencies:
+In a production environment, we want the autoloader as optimized as possible, and the development dependencies to not be present.
+This command will call Composer with the more efficient classmap autoloader and without the testing dev dependencies:

 ``` bash